hknutzen/Netspoc/language.markdown

 - `ASA, VPN` for Cisco ASA with VPN tunnels authenticated by certificates,
 - `NX-OS` for Cisco Nexus devices,
 - `IOS` for Cisco IOS routers,
-- `IOS, FW` for Cisco IOS routers with statefull inspection,
+- `IOS, FW` for Cisco IOS routers with stateful inspection,
 - `IOS, EZVPN` for Cisco IOS routers with easy VPN,
 - `PIX` for Cisco PIX.